adolan5/BGPDistinct/src/preprocessing/README.md

 ### `DataExtr`
 This class is responsible for step 3 of the process listed above.
-It takes properly formatted messages from step 2 and creates the final data format that includes the timestamp, composite key (address-type, prefix, mask, and destination), and the full path of any one announcement.
+It takes properly formatted messages from step 2 and creates the final data format that includes the timestamp, composite key (prefix, mask, and destination), and the full path of any one announcement.

+### `DataRescaler`
+This class implements step 4 of the above process, it converts prefixes to numbers, and rescales all data points for direct use in AI implementations.